Originally published November 9, 2016, updated October 27, 2020 and October 6, 2022.

 - Stock graphics

 - Have children draw pictures.
 These are always a hit with veterans because they’re such a pure expression of gratitude.

 Please take the time to thank at least one veteran each day this week.
 Use these Thank a Veteran Cards, the additional card ideas, make your own cards, or simply say thank you.
 Just do it.

-More Thank a Veteran, Military Member or Military Family Ideas
+More Thank a Veteran, Military Member and Military Family Ideas

-- What to Donate to a Veterans Hospital
+Ideas for What to Donate to a Veterans Hospital.

 Check out my favorite patriotic crafts, printables and recipes in the table below.
 You can scroll though the table and look for ideas or search for specific ideas with the magnifying glass in the upper right-hand corner (on desktop).
 Click on the topic and then click through the specific article.